 The only difference is that when you sell your house in foreclosure, you have to notify your lender that you are selling it and that you actually have an offer.
 You must prove this to show your lender you are not just delaying foreclosure.

-The Process of Selling a House in Foreclosure in Colorado
+The Process of Selling a House in Foreclosure Colorado

 Now that it’s clear that you can avoid foreclosure by selling your house, you should focus your time and energy on the actual sale.
-Given that the process is similar to selling a typical property in Colorado, if you’ve sold a house before, this will be easier for you.
+Given that the process is similar to selling a typical Colorado property, if you’ve sold a house before, this will be easier for you.

 Here’s what you need to know about selling a property before it is foreclosed.